mjjw-github/NoSQL-Coarse/MongoDB/Exercise3.md

 ```
 db.myfirstcollection.insert(array)
 ```
 Notice the error occurred in the on _id: 1 and the insert stopped after that error.
-To enable mongodb to continue on just add {ordered: false}
+To enable mongodb to continue on just add {ordered: false}.
 ```
 db.myfirstcollection.insert(array, {ordered: false})
 db.myfirstcollection.find().pretty()
 ```
-Now it finished inserting the rest except where there were duplicates Let"s save the results from the find method cursor into a variable named cursor
+Now it finished inserting the rest except where there were duplicates.
+Let's save the results from the find method cursor into a variable named cursor.
 ```
 cursor = db.myfirstcollection.find();null;
 ```
-the null prevents the shell from using the returned cursor and the results are saved in variable cursor Let"s count the documents in the cursor
+Null prevents the shell from using the returned cursor and the results are saved in variable cursor.
+Let's count the documents in the cursor.
 ```
 cursor.count()
 ```
 ```
 cursor.hasNext()
 ```
-True means there are still documents to retrieve from the cursor; hence, false means there are no more documents to return let"s get the 1st document from the cursor
+True means there are still documents to retrieve from the cursor; hence, false means there are no more documents to return.
+Let"s get the 1st document from the cursor.
 ```
 cursor.next()
 ```
-We can loop through documents to print all docs from the cursor
+We can loop through documents to print all docs from the cursor.
 ```
 while(cursor.hasNext()){
    printjson(cursor.next())
 };
 ```
-Alternatively, we can use the forEach() method which accepts javascript functions as a single argument to pass a current document
+Alternatively, we can use the forEach() method which accepts javascript functions as a single argument to pass a current document.
 ```
 cursor = db.numbers.find(); null;
 ```
 ```
 cursor.forEach(function(doc) {printjson(doc);})
 ```
-To understand the cursor better let"s create a new collection with more than 101 documents say 105
+To understand the cursor better, create a new collection with more than 101 documents (e.g., 105).
 ```
 for (i=0; i<105; i++) {db.numbers.insert({_id:i, number: i})}
 ```
 ```
 db.numbers.count()
 ```
-Now let"s call the find method again to store the results in the cursor variable
+Now let's call the find method again to store the results in the cursor variable.
 ```
 cursor = db.numbers.find(); null;
 ```
-how many cursors are open right now
+How many cursors are open right now?
 ```
 db.serverStatus().metrics.cursor
 cursor.hasNext()